This track shows multiple alignments of 30 vertebrate

 displayed without translation.

-in the Default species to establish reading frame pull-down menu are used to
+in the Default species for translation; pull-down menu are used to

 translate all the aligned species present in the alignment.